 Don’t forget that you need to be able to report the findings of your surveys effectively and without too much time consuming manual work.
-Choose a tool that offers a range of reporting display options that will help you to communicate your findings to stakeholders
+Choose a tool that offers a range of reporting display options that will help you to communicate your findings to stakeholders.

 8. Happiness Benchmarking

-If it’s important to you to know how your desk is performing in comparison to other desks in other organisations, there are hosted tools available which share common questions across users, enabling you to compare the data supplied by your users with that of users in similar organisations.
+If it’s important to you to know how your desk is performing in comparison to other desks in other organisations, there are hosted tools available that share common questions across users, enabling you to compare the data supplied by your users with that of users in similar organisations.

 Acora’s recommendation for surveying end-user happiness with your Service Desk

 Interested in finding out how good your service desk is performing?
 Try out our FREE Service Desk Diagnostic Tool.
 By answering 20 questions you will be able to diagnose your organisation’s Service Desk and assess its strengths and weaknesses.
 You’ll then immediately be able to access a tailored report that ranks its performance across different areas and provides an indication of how your Service Desk overall.

 Otherwise, we’d be pleased to talk to you about any aspect of your Service Desk, including how to go about surveying the level of your end-user’s satisfaction with its delivery.

 In short, however, we suggest that you check the satisfaction measurement tools and strategy you have available at present, and use these to shape a new survey and tool strategy that’s properly fit for purpose.
 Deploy the tools within your IT Service Management system to measure satisfaction after walk-in visits, incidents or similar service encounters.
 Finally, compare and then select a suitable standalone tool capable of providing a comprehensive survey and reporting function for both transactional and periodic surveys.